Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Model

-The operators $P_{n}$ are projectors over the singlet or triplet shells as described in \citep{Gauger}, and the sum is over all the different possible states (singlet for electronic states with nuclear spin up, i.e., $\ket{s,0,\uparrow}$; triplet state with nuclear spin down, i.e., $\ket{t,0,\downarrow}$, and so on); $n$ runs in the nuclear and electronic spin states.
-The process mediated by $k$ can be thought as a measurement on the state of the RP, giving us information about the amount of singlet or triplet yield.
+The operators $P_{n}$ are projectors over the singlet or triplet shells as described in \cite{Gauger}{; as with any projector, $P_{n}^{\dagger}=P_{n}$ and $P_{n}^{\dagger}P_{n}=P_{n}^{2}=P_{n}$}. {The sum is taken} over all possible {electronic and nuclear} spin states, {i.e. $\ket{l,m} \otimes \ket{\alpha}$, where $l$ is the electronic singlet or triplet state and $m$ its projection, and $\alpha$ represents the nuclear spin state, either $\uparrow$ or $\downarrow$.} The process mediated by $k$ can be thought as a measurement on the state of the RP, giving us information about the amount of singlet or triplet yield.
 However the density operator formalism enable us to take into account the environment in which it lives.
-A wide range of noise processes are tested to model environmental interaction which result in decoherence times of hundreds of microseconds \citep{Gauger}.
-This conclusion was in agreement with the experimental results that show an interruption of the sensitivity when a \textit{rf} field is applied.
-However, it seems natural to have a faster decoherence, if we take into account the very likely wildness of the environment surrounding the RP; we can accomplish this by choosing a suitable noise processes given by the operator $\hat{B}$.
-We define it as $\hat{B}=\hat{S}_{+1}\hat{S}_{-2}$, where $\hat{S}_{\pm,\{1,2\}}$ are the ladder operators for spins $1$ and $2$ respectively.
-The role of this operator is to flip spins $\left|\beta\alpha\right\rangle \leftrightarrow \left|\alpha\beta\right\rangle$, leaving the states $\ket{\alpha\alpha}$ and $\ket{\beta\beta}$ unchanged, thus intensifying the interconversion between singlet and triplet states, and introducing an environment-induced {asymmetry}.
-We add this interactions as {Lindblad}-like superoperators mediated by rates $P$ and $\gamma$.
+A wide range of noise processes {tested to model environmental interactions resulted} in decoherence times of hundreds of microseconds \cite{Gauger,Bandyopadhyay2012}, although there has been some controversy \cite{Gauger2013} on the numerical results found in \cite{Bandyopadhyay2012}. {The noise affecting the system can be either} \textit{amplitude} damping or \textit{dephasing} noise \cite{Marquardt2008}.